absmach/magistrala/ws/README.md

 Setting `MG_WS_ADAPTER_HTTP_SERVER_CERT` and `MG_WS_ADAPTER_HTTP_SERVER_KEY` will enable TLS against the service.
 The service expects a file in PEM format for both the certificate and the key.

-Setting `MG_THINGS_AUTH_GRPC_CLIENT_CERT` and `MG_THINGS_AUTH_GRPC_CLIENT_KEY` will enable TLS against the things service.
+Setting `MG_CLIENTS_AUTH_GRPC_CLIENT_CERT` and `MG_CLIENTS_AUTH_GRPC_CLIENT_KEY` will enable TLS against the clients service.
 The service expects a file in PEM format for both the certificate and the key.
-Setting `MG_THINGS_AUTH_GRPC_SERVER_CERTS` will enable TLS against the things service trusting only those CAs that are provided.
+Setting `MG_CLIENTS_AUTH_GRPC_SERVER_CERTS` will enable TLS against the clients service trusting only those CAs that are provided.
 The service expects a file in PEM format of trusted CAs.

 ## Usage